daria-dudka/property-pulse/README.md

 ## Features

-Here are some of the current features that Property Pulse has:
+Here are some of the current features that Property Pulse App has:

 - [x] User authentication with Google & Next Auth
 - [x] User authorization